SylphAI-Inc/AdalFlow/docs/source/tutorials/agent.rst

 Alongside the well-known RAGs, agents [1]_  are another popular family of LLM applications.
 What makes agents stand out is their ability to reason, plan, and act via accessible tools.
-When it comes to implementation, LightRAG has simplified it down to a generator that can use tools, taking multiple steps (sequential or parallel) to complete a user query.
+When it comes to implementation, AdalFlow has simplified it down to a generator that can use tools, taking multiple steps (sequential or parallel) to complete a user query.